sithorian/elastic-stack/README.md

 It is currently tested on Debian/Ubuntu and Centos/Redhat.
 Alpine Linux support will be added too.

 ## MAIN PURPOSE
 The main goal is to create a backend datalake for various purposes for people who struggle and do not want involve themselves with complex tunings.
 There is also an optional content to be enabled for Vectra Stream Platform.
+I have also tried to add an automatic sizing calculkation for Vectra Stream output so during the planning, the system will automatically calculate the required storage space and warn you if something is wrong.

 I have tried to make Elasticsearch Cluster deployment flexible and simple.
 Therefor I have decided to use docker environment with some additional flavors.
 The challenges during a standart ES Cluster deployment are